samuelcolvin/python-devtools/README.md

 pip install devtools[pygments]
 ```

-(`pygments` is not required but if it's available output will be highlighted and easier to read.)
+`pygments` is not required but if it's installed, output will be highlighted and easier to read.

+`devtools` has no other required dependencies except python 3.6, 3.7, or 3.8.
+If you've got python 3.6+ and `pip` installed, you're good to go.

 ## Usage